Mission 10 · Stage 1

 Think of it like

-Like a dance routine: step one, step two, finale.
+It's like a little dance routine — step one, step two, then a big finish!

 Meet the parts